outl1ne/nova-multiselect-field/README.md

 You can overwrite the detail view value component to customize it as you see fit.

 Create a new component for `NovaMultiselectDetailFieldValue` and register it in your `app.js`.
-It accepts one prop, `values`, which is an array of the selected labels.
+The component receives two props: `field` and `values`.
+The `values` prop is an array of selected labels.

 ```js
 // in NovaMultiselectDetailFieldValue.vue